Dirac231/ZShop/NOTES/Miscellaneous/C Programming.md

 ```

 ### Binary Search
-In a sorted array, it's possible to perform a search in `O(nlogn)` time by using binary search, adjust comparisons and left/right element accordingly depending on the array type
+In a sorted array, it's possible to perform a search in `O(log(n))` time by using binary search, adjust comparisons and left/right element accordingly depending on the array type
 ```C
 int binarySearch(int nums[], int target, int left, int right) {
     while (left <= right) {